 In 2010 KIDS became a program of the International Education and Resource Network (iEARN) the world’s largest non-profit global network that enables teachers and youth to use the Internet and other technologies to collaborate on projects that enhance learning and make a difference in the world.
 In 2011, iEARN launched the Finding Solutions hunger program in which participants research and discuss the root causes of hunger and poverty in the world and take meaningful actions to help create a more just and sustainable world.
 They will become informed and effective global citizens, convinced of their ability to make a difference in the world.

 The teacher guide, Finding Solutions to Hunger: Kids Can Make A Difference, has been used in middle- and high-schools, after school programs, religious schools, distance learning programs, home schools, and local food banks.
 It features uplifting, engaging, interactive and challenging lessons on the causes of and solutions to domestic and international hunger.
 It examines contemporary development projects, the role of the media, famine vs. chronic hunger, the working poor, and more, as well as valuable ideas for how young people can make a difference in their communities and in the world around them.
 In the hands of a creative teacher, the guide is adaptable to a range of ages.
-The guide is available in a download version from the website in both English and Spanish.
+The guide is available in a download version from the website in English.

 Supporting classroom work is a KIDS Newsletter that highlights current hunger issues and student initiatives.
 The newsletter features articles written by students, teachers and others concerned with finding solutions to hunger and poverty.
 It is distributed to after school programs, religious schools and organizations, food banks/pantries, etc. The newsletter is published quarterly and sent to 10,000+ subscribers.

 In 2014, we introduced a weekly publication, Idea Clearing House (ICH).
 This publication supports the work of the Finding Solutions to hunger, poverty & inequality Alliance.
 This Alliance brings together some of the foremost organizations involved in doing something about the scourge of hunger, poverty & inequality in our world.
 These organizations go beyond just reacting to natural disasters and are seeking ways to end hunger and poverty.
-All of them "think outside the box" and have formulated projects that will help you take constructive steps in becoming part of the solution.
+All of them “think outside the box” and have formulated projects that will help you take constructive steps in becoming part of the solution.
 The members of the Alliance are Why Hunger, World Savvy, Food Tank, OXFAM iEARN/KIDS, RESULTS.
 And HEIFER.
+Past issues of ICH are available on the KIDS’ website.

 Teachers will be able to guide their students to various groups that are dedicated to taking action rather than simply reacting.
 Students will learn through their participation in actions they choose that they as individuals can make a difference in their community and world.